X

 1. Backlog:

-For keeping work track for the future, we use a dedicated space called a backlog.
+To keep work track for the future, we use a dedicated space called a backlog.
 It also helps in doing a list of the agility projects.
-Well, the prioritized backlog can broadcast all the things which intend our team to spend on customer’s internal work which doesn’t notice.
+Well, the prioritized backlog can broadcast all the things which intend our team intends on customer’s internal work that they don’t notice.
 We have another set of backlogs called product backlog which gives the worklist from the roadmap.

 1. Sifter:

 Sifter always believes that it is not easy to manage the software of scale and it takes a reasonable amount of time for bugs.
 We can enjoy savings in the budget by using a sifter.
 It has the way codebase in-depth analyzing and understanding.
-For concluding bug testing sifter has a flowing system.
-By using sifter clear communication can be possible between people in the project.
+In conclusion bug testing sifter has a flowing system.
+By using a sifter clear communication can be possible between people in the project.

 1. MantisBT: